 But this three-ingredient homemade version?
 Magical, I tell you.
 Seriously.

-It's just baking soda, cornstarch, and coconut oil, and you can add essential oils for scent.
+It's just baking soda, cornstarch (or arrowroot powder), and coconut oil, and you can add essential oils for scent.
 It's so simple, and I kid you not, it actually works.

 This recipe is for a deodorant not an antiperspirant, but not only do I not stink at the end of the day or even the next, I actually sweat waaaay less than I used to all those years I used Secret.
 The function of an antiperspirant is to plug pores to artificially stop sweat from coming out, but I think it can kinda piss them off, and they go into sweat overdrive to fight back.